 Regional Interoperability Councils have been established to ensure that interoperability implementations address local concerns and unique regional circumstances while also adhering to the strategies and tactics adopted in the Statewide Communications Interoperability Plan (SCIP).

-Regional SCIP Interoperability Coordinators are responsible for:
+Regional Interoperability Coordinators (RICs)

 - Provide the region's first line of contact for WISCOM

 - Continue to write/update the local Tactical Interoperable Communications Plan (TICP) and assist with county TICPs